-The relevance of the mobile can be understood with respect to the manner in which it improves information sharing and by extension, reduces information asymmetry that is necessary to improve the transformation of mobilised deposits into credit for economic stakeholders (governments, households and operators).
-Mobile phones are instrumental in this process from three main perspectives: (i) decreasing informational rents; (ii) making credit markets contestable and (iii) disciplining borrowers.
+The relevance of the mobile can be understood with respect to the manner in which it improves information sharing and, by extension, reduces information asymmetry that is necessary to improve the transformation of mobilised deposits into credit for economic stakeholders (governments, households and operators).
+Mobile phones are instrumental in this process from three main perspectives: (i) decreasing informational rents; (ii) making credit markets contestable; and (iii) disciplining borrowers.
 In essence, the mobile phone is used by ISM to facilitate the diffusion of information that mitigate informational rents and reduce data privileges that are enjoyed by big financial institutions.
 Large financial institutions can use such privileged information to fix prices above marginal cost in order to enhance their profit margins and limit credit access.
-Consistent with dominant views in the literature, market power lowers investments, reduces savings, augments financial intermediation inefficiency and reduces possibilities of economic growth (see Stiglitz & Weiss, 1981; Djankov et al., 2007; Boateng et al., 2017).
+Consistent with dominant views in the literature, market power lowers investments, reduces savings, augments financial intermediation inefficiency and reduces possibilities of economic growth (see Stiglitz and Weiss, 1981; Djankov et al., 2007; Boateng et al., 2017).
 The intuition for the reduction of informational rents by means of the mobile phone aligns with Bergemanny et al. (2015) who have maintained that the interaction between information and market power is essential in determining market quantities and prices.

-Drawing in the insights provided in Section 2, from the established overall positive nexus, it can be inferred that the mobile phone is being used as an information sharing mechanism to reduce differences in information deficiency between lenders and borrowers in the banking industry.
-It follows that contemporary concerns about surplus liquidity (Fouda, 2009; Asongu, 2014a) and investment challenges to African business (Fasakin, 2021; Ikeanyibe, 2021) can be partly addressed by the use of mobile phones as an information sharing instrument, since doing so improves opportunities for credit allocation needed for investment purposes.
+Drawing on the insights provided in Section 2, from the established overall positive nexus, it can be inferred that the mobile phone is being used as an information sharing mechanism to reduce differences in information deficiency between lenders and borrowers in the banking industry.
+It follows that contemporary concerns about surplus liquidity (Fouda, 2009; Asongu, 2014a) and investment challenges to African business (Fasakin, 2021; Ikeanyibe, 2021) can be partly addressed by the use of mobile phones as an information-sharing instrument since doing so improves opportunities for credit allocation needed for investment purposes.

-Building on the narrative in Section 3, while the study confirms the comparative relevance of English Common law countries in leveraging on mobile phones to drive banking system allocation efficiency, compared to their French Civil law counterparts, such comparative edge is not apparent for Middle Income countries when compared to their Low Income counterparts.
-Accordingly, such edge of Low Income countries especially in countries where initial levels of banking system allocation efficiency are low, can be traceable to the fact that low income countries in Africa are in the driver's seat in leveraging more on mobile technologies to connect with banks (Mosheni-Cheraghlou, 2013).
+Building on the narrative in Section 3, while the study confirms the comparative relevance of English Common law countries in leveraging mobile phones to drive banking system allocation efficiency, compared to their French Civil law counterparts, such comparative edge is not apparent for middle-income countries when compared to their low-income counterparts.
+Accordingly, such edge of low-income countries especially in countries where initial levels of banking system allocation efficiency are low, can be traceable to the fact that low-income countries in Africa are in the driver's seat in leveraging more on mobile technologies to connect with banks (Mosheni-Cheraghlou, 2013).
+It is important to note that, as clarified in the introduction, the edge of English Common law countries can be traceable to the fact that these countries have legal systems that are more flexible to leverage extant technologies to improve financial and economic performances.
+Moreover, English common law countries, for the most part, have control over their monetary systems and have not sacrificed monetary experience for monetary stability, unlike most French civil law countries in Africa which still have their countries printed in France, with corresponding central banks more concerned about controlling for inflation by limiting credit access than by promoting credit access for economic prosperity.
+Accordingly, surplus liquidity issues, which are associated with less transformation of mobilised deposits by banks into credit for economic operators, are more apparent in French civil law countries than in English common law countries in Africa (Fouda, 2009; Asongu, 2014d, 2016).